doumadou/MyStellarWallet/README.md

 ## Reference

-- Some page layout we refer [stellarterm]
+- Some page layout we refer [desktop-client](https://github.com/stellarchat/desktop-client), it is a good web client.
+We only refer some HTML and CSS.
 - Backend written by golang.